mankirove/Databases-Project/README.md

 # Databases-Project
-The creation and solution of  project on  Databases course
+The creation and solution of  the  project on  Databases course.